THE HOWLING (Gothic magazine, 15 issues, 1993-2000, Gail Gray editor/publisher.)

 Shaman in Exile by Gail Gray (Gothic novel - coming soon.)

-Orchidelirium by Gail Gray (Steampunk novel - coming soon.)
+Orchidelirium by Gail Gray (Steampunk novel.
+Need more info.)

 Interference Equation: Fireworks by Gail Gray.
 (Gothic novel – coming soon.)